dr0ther/Bitaxebench/README.md

 The tool follows this process:
 1. Starts with user-specified or default voltage/frequency
-2. Tests each combination for 20 minutes
-3. Validates hashrate is within 8% of theoretical maximum
-4. Incrementally adjusts settings:
-   - Increases frequency if stable
-   - Increases voltage if unstable
-   - Stops at thermal or stability limits
+2. always find stable temp before starting benchmark sample
+3. Uses PSO algorithom with a Cost function to optimise a numeric goal
-5. Records and ranks all successful configurations
+4. Records and ranks all successful configurations
-6. Automatically applies the best performing stable settings
+5. Automatically applies the best performing stable settings

+## Todo
+* add Shufps test struct server for the same jobs and allowing lower pool diff reducing benchmarking time and hashrate variance

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License